-The treatment group comprises colluding firms, and the control group comprises a set of firms that share three-digit SIC codes, but not four-digit SIC codes.
-Some SIC codes, however, have unique three-digit codes, which makes it not possible to construct the control group based on three-digit SIC codes.
-In this case, I use the neighboring industry based on three-digit SIC codes as a control group.
-For example, SIC code 2810 has no subclassification within the 281- family, so I use firms in the 280- and 282- families as the control group.
+The treatment group comprises colluding firms, and the comparison group comprises a set of firms that share three-digit SIC codes, but not four-digit SIC codes.
+Some SIC codes, however, have unique three-digit codes, which makes it not possible to construct the comparison group based on three-digit SIC codes.
+In this case, I use the neighboring industry based on three-digit SIC codes as a comparison group.
+For example, SIC code 2810 has no subclassification within the 281- family, so I use firms in the 280- and 282-families as the comparison group.

-B. Additional Notes on Empirical Strategy
+B. Notes on Empirical Strategy

-B.1 Collusion, Antitrust Enforcement, and Competition
+B.1 Cartels, Antitrust Enforcement, and Market Competition